Volunteer and Intern Program

 Volunteer with DOJ’s Bias Response Program

-We are especially looking for summer 2024 high school, undergraduate, and graduate school student interns.
+We are especially looking for high school, undergraduate, and graduate school student interns.
+The application cycle to volunteer/intern starting January 2025 is now open!

 The Oregon Department of Justice Bias Response Program is building a team of trained volunteers and interns who are passionate about victim advocacy and anti-bias work.
 Do you want to take a Stand Against Hate » in Oregon?
 Then we need you!
 Volunteers and interns receive extensive training in anti-bias victim advocacy, obtain Oregon DOJ certification as a Certified Bias Response Advocate upon completion of the program, and gain incredible experience working alongside staff in the Oregon DOJ Civil Rights Unit.